whleucka/dotfiles/nvim/.config/nvim/lua/stimpack/README.md

   -- A build command to run on install or update (optional).
   -- Can be a string (shell command or Neovim command prefixed with ':') or a function. build = "make", -- or ":TSUpdate" or "npm install" or "cargo build --release"

+  -- A flag to explicitly control plugin installation (optional).
+  -- Defaults to `true`.
+If set to `false`, the plugin will *not* be physically -- installed (i.e., `vim.pack.add` will not be called for it).
+  -- However, its `config` function and `opts` will still be processed, making it -- useful for "virtual" plugins or configurations that don't correspond to -- an installable repository.
+Plugins with `install = false` will be ignored -- by `:StimClean` when identifying orphaned plugins. install = true,

   -- A flag to enable or disable the plugin (optional).
   -- Can be a boolean or a function that returns a boolean.